 The authority to execute College contracts is vested in the Chancellor of the College or designee.
-The Vice Chancellor of Finance has been designated to execute contracts on behalf of the College.
+The Vice Chancellor of Finance and Administration has been designated to execute contracts on behalf of the College.
 No one else is authorized to sign contracts or agreements on behalf of the College.
-All contracts are to be routed to the Vice Chancellor of Finance for contract review.
+All contracts are to be routed to the Vice Chancellor of Finance and Administration for contract review.

 New vehicles must be purchased against established State Contracts.
-Contact the Purchasing Department of additional information.
+Contact the Purchasing Department for additional information.

 An emergency condition is defined as “a situation that creates a threat to public health, welfare, safety or property, such as may arise by reason of floods, epidemics, riots, equipment failures, or such other reasons as may be proclaimed by the Commissioner of Administration.”
 Poor planning does not constitute an emergency condition.

 An emergency purchase may be made when the existence of an emergency condition creates an immediate and serious need for supplies, materials, equipment or services that cannot be purchased by normal methods and the lack of which would seriously threaten:

 When an emergency purchase is indicated, the Purchasing Office should be contacted for assistance.
 If an emergency condition arises after office hours and circumstances will not permit any delays, then the department head or an authorized department representative should obtain whatever competitive pricing is practical (written, telephone, etc.) and proceed, using discretion, with the purchase.
 The department head or the authorized must then sign a written report explaining the nature of the emergency representative and submitted to the Purchasing Office, along with a requisition for the materials or services purchased.
 This report and requisition are required to be submitted within two (2) working days and must indicate the competition that was obtained or attempted.